kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 kyma provision gardener gcp -n my-cluster -p my-project -c /path/to/credentials.yaml -s gcp-secret --hibernation-start="00 18 * * 1,2,3,4,5" hibernation-end="00 09 * * 1,2,3,4,5" hibernation-location="Europe/Berlin"
 ```

-By default, all Gardener clusters have hibernation scheduled for weekdays at 6pm (18:00).
+By default, all Gardener clusters have hibernation scheduled for weekdays at 6pm (18:00) in the Europe/Berlin timezone.

 ### Provisioning commands for GKE, AKS, and AWS removed